ellezio/zcm/README.md

     key: val
 ```

-For url and all autorization fields getting data from environment variable is supported
+For url and all authorization fields getting data from environment variable is supported
 ```yaml
 # ...
 url: http://{env:IP}:{env:PORT}